 - 25% off on Taj Hotels and Resorts: Get flat 25% discount on Taj properties (including Palace properties) when booked directly.
 Choose the property you like from majestic palaces and grand hotels to beach resorts and luxurious safaris, and enjoy a warm and welcoming stay.
 This offer is valid until March 31, 2020, and you may make the booking here.

 - Privileges at Oberoi Hotels & Resorts: Enjoy 50% off on Suites and Dining, a complimentary 3rd night when you book for two, complimentary bottle of wine, and guaranteed late checkout at Oberoi Hotels & Resorts in India.
-You may find the Terms and Conditions here.
+Complete Terms and Conditions.

 I picked the card because of the welcome bonus of 125,000 MR Points and hotel and dining privileges.
 I wouldn't use this card for 1x Points, that's losing value on the money spent.
 (Citi Prestige offers far better value.)

 American Express needs to offer more long term accelerated rewards on Hotel and Flight booking.
 The elevated status alone can't justify the annual fee of The Platinum Card.

 I'd recommend going for an upgrade with bonus MR points, and elevated hotel tiers for the first year.
 The renewal decision depends on the ongoing accelerated reward offers.